legoraft/legoraft.github.io/_drafts/hypnos-v2.md

 Well, this caused me to debate just swapping out the old AM4 CPU, which would cost me about €50, and have me up and running.
 But I was already planning on building a new computer, which would be a small form factor computer and just fit the aestethic of my room a bit better.
 This would set me back about €750 extra on top of the €270 I already paid for my new GPU.
 Because the AM4 platform is practically dead and I wanted to have the new AM5 platform in my new computer, I decided to bite the bullet and go for it.

 Another day later and my new computer arrived.
 After building it (the [Fractal Design Ridge](https://www.fractal-design.com/products/cases/ridge/) looks awesome) I also decided to change out my old Pop_OS! install for a fresh Arch Linux install with my own [dotfiles](https://github.com/legoraft/dots).
-This improved my workflow greatly, as I have my workspaces and tiled windows, which I've fallen in love with recently.
+Mostly because my old install was a total mess and I was due for a cleanup a long time ago.
+I also wanted to change from pop's default stacking layout to a tiling, workspace based workflow, which I've used on my macbook for the past year.

 ## A fresh install